-COVID-19 PROTOCOL
+COVID-19 PROTOCOL/ GUIDELINES

-St. Vincent Ferrer School follows a protocol for opening and operating schools during the COVID-19 pandemic which is approved by the local department of public health in the county where the school is located.
-This is a living and changing document based on public health conditions at any given time and on the directives of the public health office; consequently, it may be amended at any time.
+Restrictions regarding the COVID-19 pandemic have been eased or eliminated for 2023.
+Holy Spirit Parish School follows the protocol/guideline for opening and operating schools during the COVID-19 pandemic/endemic which is guided by input from national and local government agencies.
+This is a living and changing document based on public health conditions at any given time and on the directives of the public health office, consequently, it may be amended at any time.